Automorphism groups of compact complex surfaces: Non-negative Kodaira dimension

 \begin{corollary} Let $X$ be a minimal surface of Kodaira dimension $0$.
 Then the group~\mbox{$\Aut(X)$} is Jordan. \end{corollary} \begin{proof} We know from Theorem~\ref{theorem:classification} that $X$ is either a complex torus, or a $K3$ surface, or an Enriques surface, or a bielliptic surface, or a Kodaira surface.

 If $X$ is a complex torus, then the assertion holds by Corollary~\ref{corollary:torus}.
 If $X$ is a $K3$ surface or an Enriques surface, then the assertion is implied by Lemma~\ref{lemma:K3-Enriques}.
 If $X$ is a bielliptic surface, then the assertion holds by Lemma~\ref{lemma:bielliptic}.
-If $X$ is a Kodaira surface, then the assertion holds by Corollary~\ref{corollary:Kodaira-surface}. \end{proof}
+If $X$ is a Kodaira surface, then the assertion holds by Theorem~\ref{theorem:IK} and Lemma~\ref{lemma:secondary-Kodaira-surface}. \end{proof}

 \begin{proposition} Let $X$ be a minimal surface.
 Then the group $\Aut(X)$ is Jordan. \end{proposition} \begin{proof} We check the possibilities for the birational type of $X$ listed in Theorem~\ref{theorem:classification} case by case.
-If $X$ is rational or ruled, then $X$ is projective (see Theorem~\ref{theorem:classification}), and thus the group $\Aut(X)$ is Jordan by~\cite[Corollary~1.6]{Zarhin2015} or \cite{MengZhang}.
-If $X$ is a surface of class~VII, then the group $\Aut(X)$ is Jordan by Corollary~\ref{corollary:class-VII}.
+If $X$ is rational or ruled, then $X$ is projective (see Theorem~\ref{theorem:classification}), and thus the group~\mbox{$\Aut(X)$} is Jordan by~\cite[Corollary~1.6]{Zarhin2015} or \cite{MengZhang}.
+If $X$ is a surface of class~VII, then the group~\mbox{$\Aut(X)$} is Jordan by Corollary~\ref{corollary:class-VII}.
 If the Kodaira dimension of~$X$ is~$0$, then the group $\Aut(X)$ is Jordan by Corollary~\ref{corollary:Kodaira-dimension-0}.
 If the Kodaira dimension of~$X$ is~$1$, then the group $\Aut(X)$ is Jordan by Lemma~\ref{lemma:Kodaira-dimension-1}.
 Finally, if the Kodaira dimension of~$X$ is~$2$, then the group $\Aut(X)$ is finite by Theorem~\ref{theorem:general-type}. \end{proof}

 Now we are ready to prove Theorem~\ref{theorem:Aut}.

 \begin{proof}[Proof of Theorem~\textup{\ref{theorem:Aut}}] If $X$ is rational or ruled, then $X$ is projective (see Theorem~\ref{theorem:classification}), and thus the group $\Aut(X)$ is Jordan by~\cite{BandmanZarhin2015} or~\cite{MengZhang}.
 Otherwise Proposition~\ref{proposition:Bir-vs-Aut} implies that there is a unique minimal surface $X'$ birational to $X$, and